₹77.06

 Caution

-Sucraday Syrup decrease alertness, affect your vision or make you feel sleepy and dizzy.
+Sucraday Syrup decreases alertness, affects your vision or makes you feel sleepy and dizzy.
 Do not drive if these symptoms occur.

 Liver